ethereum/consensus-specs/specs/sharding/p2p-interface.md

     degree_proof: BLSCommitment
     # The actual data.
 Should match the commitment and degree proof.
     data: List[BLSPoint, POINTS_PER_SAMPLE * MAX_SAMPLES_PER_BLOCK]
+    # State of the Beacon Chain, right before the slot processing of shard_blob.slot
+    parent_state_root: Root
 ```

 The user MUST always verify the commitments in the `body` are valid for the `data` in the `body`.